Ultrasonic Velocity Profilers and Velocimeters

-• Up to 16 channels, divided in 4 groups
+• Up to 16 channels, divided into 4 groups

 • Easy to synchronize